mikebolt/ThreeTwist/README.md

 You can run the individual gulp tasks by running the command `gulp task-name` in the project directory.

 - concat : This concatenates all the source files in the proper order to create ThreeTwist.js in the build directory.
-- copy-stylesheets : This just copies the stylesheets from src/styles into the build/styles directory.
-- minify : This concatenates the source files and minifies the result to create ThreeTwist.min.js in the build directory.
-- jsdoc-generate : This runs the jsdoc-to-markdown script on the source files in order to turn the jsdoc comments into a complete markdown-formatted documentation.
-- jshint : This runs jshint on each individual source file using the options found in the .jshintrc file, and prints out warnings to be heeded by all.
-- checkstyle: Runs a jscs style checking script, enforcing the rules in the [Style Guide](https://github.com/mikebolt/ThreeTwist/wiki/Style-Guide), and failing the build if any rules are violated.
-- test : This runs the tests in the tests directory using Mocha's 'spec' reporter, and fails the build if any tests fail.
-Tests are currently written using the Unit.js assertion library and Mocha's 'BDD' interface.

 ##Wiki Links